 Daniela lives and breathes the word “intention” in every facet of her life.

-The oldest child by six years, Daniela became self-sufficient and mature from a young age.
+The oldest child by five years, Daniela became self-sufficient and mature from a young age.
 She could usually be found in her backyard, either on the swing set, in a tree, or digging up frogs.
 She played piano, percussion, and soccer throughout middle and high school, though, given her incredibly mellow disposition, she “struggled with the whole aggression piece.”
 Daniela found an outlet for her gentle, loving spirit in high school, when she began volunteering for outreach organizations in inner-city Akron and Cleveland.
 Whether she was assigned to a mundane task, or something more directly people-oriented, Daniela found fulfillment contributing in whatever way she could.
 “I loved the opportunity to break out of my comfort zone, to just jump into it and learn how to love and help people the best I could.
 To see the joy of those who have so much less than we did was incredible.”

 Her passion for nonprofit work is a testament to the intentionality with which Daniela treats the humans surrounding her.
 She’s interested in developing an authentic understanding of others, and is willing to not only ask the questions -- but truly listen to the answers -- that spark deep, thoughtful connection.
 Daniela is a believer in the true goodness of the human spirit, and seeks to share in that through intimate, heartfelt relationships.
 She’s never felt like she needed to be surrounded by a huge group of friends to be happy -- from a very young age, Daniela has been satiated having one or two full, intimate friendships, centered on love and understanding.
 Such is the thoughtful, generous, and compassionate sort of approach Daniela takes in many aspects of her life.